KacemiBadr/KacemiBadr.github.io/_posts/2019-08-08-text-and-typography.md

 tags: [typography]
 ---

-# Maintaining the real time concept while designing the software application

 ![GitHub Logo]({{"/assets/img/sample/front.jfif"}})

+Real-time computing describes the capability of a computing system to respond to a given input within a tightly constrained time frame.

-## The real-time concept
+# The real-time concept

 The real-time concept in brief can be defined as 2 essential conditions: